-Ubuntu Local Municipality has a new Land Use Scheme in place, supported by the National Department of Agriculture, Land Reform and Rural Development (DALRRD), aimed at ensuring that new land development conforms, and is aligned to the SDF and that land use activities and physical development takes place in a coordinated manner and in a way that will contribute to the health, safety, order, beauty and general well-being of the municipality and its residents
+Ubuntu Local Municipality has commenced with the development of a new Land Use Scheme, supported by the National Department of Agriculture, Land Reform and Rural Development (DALRRD), aimed at ensuring that new land development conforms, and is aligned to the SDF and that land use activities and physical development takes place in a coordinated manner and in a way that will contribute to the health, safety, order, beauty and general well-being of the municipality and its residents

-The Municipality has reviewed and developed a new SDF supported by the Provincial Coghsta department, which is a strategic forward-looking planning process, seeking to guide the overall spatial structuring of the municipality area in a manner that will give effect to its development vision, goals and objectives in an attempt to address wealth disparity, spatially rooted poverty and unequal access to opportunity and amenity.
+The Municipality will soon embark on developing an SDF, which is a strategic forward-looking planning process, seeking to guide the overall spatial structuring of the municipality area in a manner that will give effect to its development vision, goals and objectives in an attempt to address wealth disparity, spatially rooted poverty and unequal access to opportunity and amenity.

-STATUS QUO ASSESSMENT
+F. STATUS QUO ASSESSMENT